arpithindukuri/full-stack-todo-app/README.md

 # Progress Updates

+## Sunday, April 10th, 2022

+#### Progress Made

+I completed the implementation plan.
+It took much longer than expected, but I now feel much more comfortable with the technologies I am attempting to learn, because of all the time I've spent reviewing Azure documentation.

+#### Decisions Made

+I now think its a good idea to use each project to explore a whole suite of related tools.
+This project I will learn as much as I can about the Microsoft Azure PaaS.
+I have learned about and decided to use ASP.NET Core (For building the backend APIs) Azure App Service (for API hosting and web-app hosting), in addition to Azure SQL Database, React, and React Native as planned.

+I also looked into authentication using Azure.
+As far as I can tell, there are a few different ways of doing this using Azure, and I will have to select and implement the best method when I get there.

+#### Next Steps

+Next, I need to do the app design on figma.
+I have this planned out in my head, so hopefully putting it on paper will go fast.

 ## Tuesday, April 5th, 2022

 I completed the requirements, but took an extra day to flesh it out by researching software requirements online, and format it as a markdown file instead.